wintercms/docs/plugin-settings.md

 <a name="settings-page-context"></a>
 ### Setting the page navigation context

-Just like [setting navigation context in the controller](../backend/controllers-ajax#navigation-context), Back-end settings pages should set the settings navigation context.
+Just like [setting navigation context in the controller](../backend/controllers-ajax#navigation-context), Backend settings pages should set the settings navigation context.
 It's required in order to mark the current settings link in the System page sidebar as active.
 Use the `System\Classes\SettingsManager` class to set the settings context.
 Usually it could be done in the controller constructor:

     public function __construct()
     {